daveaglick/daveaglick/input/posts/2016-in-review.md

 That said, it's amazing what can be accomplished with sustained, focused effort.
 I managed to take Wyam from the germ of an idea to a robust production-ready tool (more on what's coming in 2017 further down).
 Near the end of the year I was even able to do some major work with it that proves in my mind (and hopefully in everyone else's) that it truly is one of the most flexible static generators available.
 When this work is announced (hopefully very, very soon) I think it will turn a number of heads.

-An speaking of turning heads, I received a wonderful December surprise when [Scott Hanselman wrote a detailed and positive review](http://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx).
+And speaking of turning heads, I received a wonderful December surprise when [Scott Hanselman wrote a detailed and positive review](http://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx).
 As with any public endeavor, success is only half about the merits of the thing on their own (if that).
 It is just as much about eyeballs, luck, and word of mouth.
 When Scott blogs about something, it gets a lot of attention (to explain to my wife how significant this was, I told her to simply Google "Scott" and look at the top results).
 As a result of the post interest has greatly increased.
 Now it's up to me to sustain that interest.

 I also want to thank all the contributors to the project.
 I've been fortunate to have a large long-tail of support and there were 18 distinct contributors as of the end of the year.
 And beyond the contributors, many of the ideas and directions the project has taken have been suggested or inspired by feedback from the larger community.